Kinetic vs. Cox

 Cox add-ons and perks

-Sign up for unlimited data for $49.99/mo.
+Sign up for unlimited data for $49.99/mo. or free when you bundle

-Kinetic by Windstream vs. Cox: What do customers think?
+Kinetic vs. Cox: What do customers think?

 Kinetic by Windstream

 Peter, an IT administrator in Sugar Land, Texas, noted not having to talk to customer service all that much.
-“I haven't talked to Windstream customer service in the last 12 months.
+“I haven't talked to Kinetic customer service in the last 12 months.
 That says a lot about the quality of their data line,” he says.

 Other Kinetic customers were even positive about the installation experience.
-One customer we spoke to on Reddit says: “My Windstream install tech was great.”
+One customer we spoke to on Reddit says: “My Kinetic install tech was great.”
 According to the customer, when they pushed back about unnecessary equipment, the technician did some quick research and agreed that the equipment wasn’t needed—instead of insisting he was right.

-Most of the customers we spoke to that have had negative experiences with Windstream had these experiences as customers of its DSL service—not the fiber service we discuss in this piece.
+Most of the customers we spoke to that have had negative experiences with Kinetic had these experiences as customers of its DSL service—not the fiber service we discuss in this piece.
 “They lie about their service, their speeds, their price,” says one DSL customer, Mikayla, a small business owner in Bent, New Mexico.
 “We were told in 2016 we would have fiber within the year.
-We still don't have it today and later found out that Windstream never had any plans to bring fiber to our neighborhood.”
+We still don't have it today and later found out that Kinetic never had any plans to bring fiber to our neighborhood.”

 Cox